qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

         - .. figure:: assets/button_clicked.png

 Our task is now to extract the button UI in a reusable component.
-For this we shortly think about a possible API for our button.
+For this, we shortly think about a possible API for our button.
 You can do this by imagining how someone else should use your button.
 Here's what I came up with:

 .. code-block:: js